Seirdy/seirdy.one/content/posts/website-best-practices.md

 Also see [Motherfucking Website](https://motherfuckingwebsite.com/).
 Motherfucking Website inspired several unofficial sequels that tried to gently improve upon it.
 My favorite is [Best Motherfucking Website](https://bestmotherfucking.website/).

-The [WebBS calculator](https://www.webbloatscore.com/) compares a page's size with the size of a PNG screenshot of the full page content, encouraging site owners to minimize the ratio of the two.
+The [Web Bloat Score calculator](https://www.webbloatscore.com/) is a JavaScript app that compares a page's size with the size of a PNG screenshot of the full page content, encouraging site owners to minimize the ratio of the two.

 One resource I found useful (that eventually featured this article!) was the "Your page content" section of {{<indieweb-person first-name="Bill" last-name="Dietrich" url="https://www.billdietrich.me">}}'s comprehensive guide to [setting up your personal website](https://www.billdietrich.me/YourPersonalWebSite.html#PageContent).